rin67630/ESP_Binary_patcher/README.md

 I don't want use the usual way of a temporary website to enter the credentials.
 That is a very clumsy solution requiring a lot of code and ESP program space (all the HTML code must be in program space)
-Even for the user it is not straigt forward...
+Even for the user it is not straight forward...

-SmartConfig is a nice solution, but only provides SSID and Password, you need additionally credentials for a cloud solution.
+SmartConfig is a nice solution, but only provides SSID and Password, you need additionally credentials for a cloud usage.

 At least:
 * SSID,